Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 statement as to what the original problem is.
 The bug is merely interesting historical background on *how* the problem was identified.
-It should be possible to review a proposed patch for correctness from the commit message, without needing to read the bug ticket. bug ticket.
+It should be possible to review a proposed patch for correctness from the commit message, without needing to read the bug ticket.

 * Do not assume the code is self-evident/self-documenting.